gookjiii/Java_MIPT_2023/README.md

 The number of elements does not exceed 10^9.

 Output format
-Print the answer to the tas
+Print the answer to the task
 =======
 Output the greatest common divisor for a and b.